gnames/gn2023/doc/grant.md

 Biodiversity data is now unthinkable without binomial nomenclature.
 The nomenclature adopted almost 275 years ago by Carl Linnaeus provides one of the most long-lived and universally accepted identifiers in science.
-*Parsing*, *detecting* and *resolving* scientific names are crucial functionalities for scientific and government agencies, researchers, policymakers, if they deal with large-scale biodiversity data.
+*Parsing*, *detecting* and *resolving* scientific names are crucial functionalities for scientific and governmental agencies, researchers, policymakers, when they deal with large-scale biodiversity data.
 Global Names Architecture (GNA) [Ref] initiative was created in part to provide such functionalities, and had been offering the corresponding services since 2011.
 These GNA services and applications had been developed with the help of two NSF grants and went so far through two stages.
 The first stage funded by ABI Innovation [Ref] created a proof of concept, showing that scientific names' parsing, detecting and resolving can be implemented on a global scale.
 The resulting products had been rather slow but already usable.
 For example, Arctos [Ref] and Biodiversity Heritage Library (BHL) [Ref] based their name finding/name reconciliation on GNA.
 The second stage funded by ABI Development [Ref] concentrated on achieving production level in speed and quality of the GNA tools.
+As a result, it became possible to index names appearing on all 60 million pages of Biodiversity Heritage Library (BHL) in only 12 hours on a laptop.
-As a test of new capabilities we cooperated with HathiTrust [Ref] consortium, ran name-finding algorithms against 6 billion pages of their corpus and were able to finish the job in 9 hours.
+To further test the limits of new capabilities we cooperated with HathiTrust [Ref] consortium, and ran name-finding algorithms against 6 billion pages of their corpus.
+We were able to finish the job in 9 hours.
-During the second stage the project was also lucky to receive a long-term funding via Species File Group (SFG) [Ref] endowment.
+During the second stage GNA project was also lucky to receive a long-term funding via the Species File Group (SFG) [Ref] endowment.
 The SFG funding provides resources for hardware and software maintenance, ensuring longevity and high performance of the GNA online services.
+However, we see ways to dramatically improve usefulness of the GNA tools, especially name discovery, and we solicit funding for these purposes.

-According to our experience, we estimate that users of name-finding GNA tools still missing about 25% of names due to abbreviation, false positives, non-conventional capitalization and other problems.
+According to our experience, we estimate that users of name-finding still miss about 25% of names due to abbreviation, false positives, non-conventional capitalization and other problems.
+Many of these problems can be solved by traditional means, as well as by the fast-growing capabilities of the Artificial Intelligence approach.
-Currently, we witness an Artificial Intelligence (AI) revolution: it provides methods and tools unthinkable just 10 years ago.
+The Artificial Intelligence (AI) revolution provides methods and tools unthinkable just 10 years ago.
-This proposal aims to seize the opportunity of this unprecedented AI progress to dramatically enhance GNA tools, especially in the area of the scientific names'detection in literature closing the gap of making 25% of missing names available to researchers.
+This proposal aims to develop additional "conventional" algorithms as well as to seize the opportunity of this unprecedented AI progress to dramatically enhance GNA tools, especially in the area of the scientific names' detection in literature.

 We propose further developments in the following areas:

 1.1.
 Dramatically improve the quality of the scientific names' detection.

 Biodiversity Heritage Library (BHL) uses BHLindex [Ref] to create their index of scientific names.
 The index covers 60 million pages of text and consists of 12 million name-strings, 250 million of their occurrences.
 Using previous round of funding we were able to speed up the BHL index creation process more than 100-fold -- from 40 days on 4 high-end servers to 7 hours on a laptop.
-We discovered that about 25% of names, while partially detected, cannot be indexed correctly.
+We discovered that about 25% of names, while detected, cannot be put into names index.
+There is also about 50 million name occurrences that are not detected due to OCR errors.

+1.1.1 Abbreviated names.

-The most significant subset of these are "abbreviated" names where genus is shortened to 1-3 letters (20% of all names).
+About 20% of names in BHL are abbreviated; their genus is shortened to 1-3 letters.
+Such names cannot be easily reconciled and expanded to full genus and added to the names' index, because it would create significant amount of false positives.
 We want to develop algorithms which will use statistical and natural language processing approaches to expand abbreviations accurately and reliably.

-1.2.
+1.1.2.
 Elimination of most false positives.

-Quite significant number of generic names have the same spelling as 'normal' words, especially in text written in Latin, or languages derived from Latin.
+Quite significant number of generic names have the same spelling as 'normal' words, especially in text written in Latin, or Romanic languages.
 On one side, it creates false positives, with falsely detected names.
-On another side, trying to reduce the number of false positives, real names sometimes are removed.
+On the another side, trying to reduce the number of false positives, real names are sometimes removed.
-We plan to develop machine learning algorithms to mostly eliminate false positives.
+We plan to develop heuristic and machine learning algorithms to mostly eliminate false positives.
-It will allow us to remove the "ambiguous words filters" and decrease the amount of false negatives.
+It will allow us to remove the heuristic "ambiguous words filters" and decrease the amount of false negatives.

+1.1.3.
+Detection of names masked by OCR errors.

+OCR quality improved quite significantly recently, however, the quantity of OCR errors is still very high.
+By our estimations about 15% of names in BHL cannot be discovered by current algorithms as a result of these errors.
+Previous attempts to discover such names using n-gram analysis found 70 million names occurrences, however large percentage of these names are false positives.
+We plan to apply methods developed in section 1.1.2 to n-gram analysis results and near all such false positives.
+We also want to incorporate n-gram or similar approaches to name-finding, and use it for newly added, or re-OCRed manuscripts.

 1.3.
 Detection of vernacular names with high precision.
 Detection algorithms currently do not include vernacular names because they are even more ambiguous than scientific names, which generates more false positives.
-Using algorithms developed for 1.2., we will be able to remove false positives from vernacular names occurrences.
+Using algorithms developed for 1.1.2., we will be able to remove false positives from vernacular names occurrences.
 This will make it possible to have reliable indices of vernacular names and make services like BHL more accessible for laymen and citizen scientists.

 1.4.
 Customizable GNverifier data import.

 GNverifier tool compares an input of tentative scientific names with the data from hundreds of sources and uses multistage sophisticated algorithms to find suitable matches.
 Using the last round of funding we made an installation of most GNA products  on a local computer very approachable.
 However, installation and usage of GNverifier, a name reconciliation/resolution tool is more complex due to its large database containing names from more than 150 data-sources.